 Amateur Photographer verdict

 The Nikon D500 was Nikon’s fastest, most rugged and most powerful APS-C DSLR.
-High-speed shooting, continuous shooting and professional-level raw buffer capacity are still reasons to consider it today
+High-speed shooting, continuous shooting and professional-level RAW buffer capacity are reasons to consider it even now.

 Pros